• Covid 19 coronavirus: Around the world - New York 'as terrible as it gets', WHO says it's 10 times deadlier than 2009 flu

 • Covid 19 coronavirus: Cases surge in Singapore sparking fears of a second wave

-Unemployment could jump to 26 per cent after Covid-19 but Bay business leaders believe if people can return to work sooner, the economic forecasts might not be so grim.
+Unemployment rates could jump to 26 per cent after the Covid-19 pandemic but Bay business leaders believe if people can return to work sooner the economic forecasts might not be so grim.

-Hospitality and retail experts say industries face severe financial uncertainty' and impacts would be felt for years to come, but they hoped restrictions would loosen once the country's level 4 lockdown was lifted.
+Business experts say industries are "hurting" and impacts "would be felt for years to come" and hoped restrictions would loosen once the country's level 4 lockdown was lifted.

-New projections from the Treasury that showed New Zealand's unemployment rate could reach as high as 26 per cent in the worst-case economic scenario, if the lockdown was extended without extra financial support from the Government.
+Those sentiments followed new projections from the Treasury showing New Zealand's unemployment rate could reach up to 26 per cent if the lockdown was extended without extra financial support from the Government, the worst-case economic scenario.

-The best-case scenario was unemployment climbing to 13.5 per cent, if the lockdown remained at four weeks.
+The best-case scenario was the unemployment rate could climb to 13.5 per cent if the lockdown remained at four weeks.

-Retail NZ chief executive Greg Harford said strong and continued government support through an extended wage subsidy and support for lease payments were required to help retailers survive the Covid-19 crisis.
+Retail NZ chief executive Greg Harford said strong and continued Government support through an extended wage subsidy and support for lease payments was required to help retail businesses survive the Covid-19 crisis.

 Harford said Bay retailers will be hoping scenario one played out and that "we can get back to a more usual environment after a couple of months".

-"However, businesses need to be planning for the worst case, and thinking about what will happen if they are forced to remain closed for a prolonged period."
+"However, businesses need to be planning for the worst case, and thinking about what will happen if they are forced to remain closed for a prolonged period of time."